ScrubSandwich/TexasOldEm/README.md

-# TexasCodeEm
+### TexasCodeEm
-Texas Hold 'Em Java Client
+# Texas Hold 'Em Java Client

-Started January 2017.
+## Started January 2017.

-TODO: Work on logic for getting action
+# TODO: Work on logic for getting action

+Notes for final README:
+    * Put instructions on running server and client with porn number in args
+    * Reccomend using image that is a square